Philadelphia Sentencing Attorneys

 Once you are convicted of a crime in Pennsylvania, you have the right to file an appeal.
-You will have 10 days after the conviction to file your appeal with the trial court.
+Ten days after the conviction, you will have to file your appeal with the trial court.
 An appeal is filed to challenge the court’s proceedings and findings.
-It is vital that you retain legal counsel from the beginning of your appeal due to the complicated process that can follow in which you will be required to meet deadlines and other critical legal requirements.
+You must retain legal counsel from the beginning of your appeal due to the complicated process that can follow in which you will be required to meet deadlines and other critical legal requirements.

 You can also file a petition under the Post-Conviction Relief Act (PCRA) based on the grounds that the sentence imposed exceeded the lawful maximum.
 The PCRA is a proceeding that differs from direct appeals.
 Our firm can determine the optimum option for you in seeking justice for unfair sentencing.